ingo/ingo.github.io/_recipes/chicken_with_paprika_sauce.md

 ---
 category: Entrees
 description: A chicken with paprika sauce, often served with Hefeknoedel.
+This classic dish features chicken breasts simmered in an aromatic paprika sauce.
+The richly flavored sauce takes on lovely ruddy hue from the paprika.
+It is often served with traditional German dumplings called hefeknoedel to soak up the sauce.
+The combination of tender chicken with paprika gravy makes a comforting, hearty meal.
 image: chicken_with_paprika_sauce.jpg
 size: 4-6 servings
 time: 1 hour